MadJlzz/madprobe/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project license is the MIT License - see the [LICENSE](LICENSE) file for details